marisapapagelis/media-partisanship-2020/README.md

 ## About
 * This code was written using Jupyter Notebook.
-* This project served as a cumulative project for our Data and Text Mining and Misinformation course.
+* This project served as a cumulative project for our Data and Text Mining and Misinformation course at Wellesley College (Fall 2020).